Billaferd/QuantumNexus/Players/Deck Creation Guide.md

 ​Part II: The Strategic Foundation \- Mastering Your Missions

-​While the 200 CP budget dictates the physical substance of a deck, the Mission Cards dictate its soul.
+​While the 200 RP budget dictates the physical substance of a deck, the Mission Cards dictate its soul.
 The single most important decision an architect makes is the selection of their Mission package.
 These cards, set aside and visible from the start of the game, are not mere side-quests; they are the constitution of your deck, the strategic DNA from which all other choices flow.
 They establish your resource engine, define the very pool of cards you are legally allowed to play, and signpost your overarching path to victory.

 ​2.1 The "Mission First" Philosophy: Your Strategic DNA